seandstewart/bardly/bardly/plays/histories/henry-iv-part-1/11-player.md

 What may the king's whole battle reach unto?

 **VERNON**
-To thirty thousand….
+To thirty thousand. ...

 **HOTSPUR**
-…Forty let it be:
+...
+Forty let it be:
 My mother and Glendower being both away,
 The powers of us may serve so great a day
 Come, let us take a muster speedily: